 I’ll spare our readers a long-winded origin story here because chances are, if you’ve gotten this far then you are most likely acquainted with kratom.
 Suffice it to say, kratom is a nootropic Ayurvedic herb from the coffee family of plants.

 This indole alkaloid is an antitussive, antidiarrheal, antimalarial adrenergic compound which also serves as a potential psychedelic antagonist.
-For this reason, it is believed to be behind kratom’s ability to induce euphoria.

 Needless to say, all of kratom’s alkaloids contribute to its wide array of purported effects.
 These effects which range from mild to moderate to intense may include any or all of the following: